nicoestrada/llama3-rag/README.md

-# Run a local model to retreive data from webpages (RAG)
+# Local Llama3 - RAG Implementation

+### Takes a webpage as URL to add as context for user queries